syncfusion-content/windowsforms-docs/WindowsForms/DotNet-Framework-Support-History.md

 ## Control Compatibility

-The table represents the .NET framework versions for Syncfusion controls.
+The table represents the .NET Framework versions for Syncfusion controls.

 <table>
 <tr>